-This article presents a simple yet rigorous model of the price impact of institutional herding.
-While the well-known model of Scharfstein and Stein (1990) shows that money managers may herd because of reputational concerns, there is no prior systematic theoretical analysis of the price impact of institutional herding.
-At the same time, there is a significant body of empirical literature on the price impact of institutional herding.
-This literature concludes that institutional herding positively predicts short-term returns but negatively predicts long-term returns.
-Therefore, the empirical literature suggests, intriguingly, that institutional herding is stabilizing in the short term but destabilizing in the long term.
+This paper presents a simple yet rigorous model of the price impact of institutional herding.
+While the well-known model of Scharfstein and Stein (1990) shows that money managers may herd due to reputational concerns, there is no prior systematic theoretical analysis of the price impact of institutional herding.
+In contrast, there is a significant empirical literature on the price impact of institutional herding.
+This literature concludes that institutional herding positively predicts short term returns but negatively predicts long term returns.
+Thus, the empirical literature suggests, intriguingly, that institutional herding is stabilizing in the short-term but destabilizing in the long-term.

-Our article provides a theoretical resolution for this empirical dichotomy.
-We analyze the interaction among three classes of traders: career-concerned money managers, profit-motivated proprietary traders, and security dealers endowed with market power.
+Our paper provides a theoretical resolution to this empirical dichotomy.
+We analyze the interaction among three classes of traders: career-concerned money managers, profitmotivated proprietary traders, and security dealers endowed with market power.
 The interaction among these traders generates rich implications.
-First, we show theoretically that money managers tend to imitate past trades (i.e., herd) because of their reputational concerns, despite the fact that such herding behavior has a first-order impact on the prices of the assets that they trade.
+First, we show theoretically that money managers tend to imitate past trades (i.e., herd) due to their reputational concerns, despite the fact that such herding behavior has a first-order impact on the prices of assets that they trade.